Dooble/Dooble/README.md

-- Hi, I’m @Dooble
--  I’m interested in art and sciences.
--  I’m currently studying human anatomy, physics , and art
--  discord @@doodlebot3248
+Hi
+-  discord is @doodlebot3248 if you need to get my attention
--  Pronouns: anything gender neutral
+-  Pronouns: it /they